rumps/core/README.md

 directory, (`''`) or other relative paths. (`'../../source'`)

 #### `options.paths.destination.root` (`'dist'`)
 This is the base directory where assets will be built to.
-This should be considered a volatile directory as it is subject to cleaning on rebuilds.
 Rump modules will typically reference files/directories relative to this path for builds.
-You can specify an absolute path or other relative paths.
+You can specify an absolute path or other relative paths. (`'../../build'`) **This should be considered a volatile directory as it is subject to cleaning on rebuilds, so make sure you understand which directory you declare.**
-(`'../../build'`)

 #### `options.globs.global` (`[]`)
 These are globs that are to be applied to all Rump modules as an array of